-This report is submitted by the Compensation Committee and addresses the Company's compensation policies for fiscal 1998 as they affected Ms. Gallup and the Company's other executive officers.
+This report is submitted by the Compensation Committee and addresses the Company's compensation policies for 2000 as they affected Ms. Gallup and the Company's other executive officers.

-The Compensation Committee, as well as Ms. Gallup in determining the compensation of the other executive officers, seek to achieve three broad goals in connection with the Company's compensation philosophy and decisions regarding individual compensation.
-First, the Company is committed to providing executive compensation designed to attract, retain and reward executives who contribute to the long-term success of the Company and are capable of leading the Company in achieving its business objectives in the competitive and rapidly changing industry in which the Company operates.
+The Compensation Committee seeks to achieve three broad goals in connection with the Company's compensation philosophy and decisions regarding individual compensation.
+First, the Company is committed to providing executive compensation designed to attract, retain and motivate executives who contribute to the long-term success of the Company and are capable of leading the Company in achieving its business objectives in the competitive and rapidly changing industry in which the Company operates.
 Second, the Company wants to reward executives for the achievement of business objectives of the Company and/or the individual executive's particular area of responsibility.
-By tying compensation in part to achievement, the Company's executives.
-Finally, compensation is intended to provide executives with an equity interest in the Company so as to link a meaningful portion of the Company's Common Stock.
+By tying compensation in part to achievement, the Company believes that a performance-oriented environment is created for the Company's executives.
+Finally, compensation is intended to provide executives with an equity interest in the Company so as to link a meaningful portion of the compensation of the Company's executives with the performance of the Company's Common Stock.

 Each executive's total compensation depends upon the executive's performance against specific objectives assigned at the beginning of each year.
-These objectives include both quantitative factors related to the Company's shortterm financial objectives and qualitative factors such as (a) demonstrated leadership ability, (b) management development, (c) compliance with Company policies and (d) anticipation of and response to changing market and economic conditions, to enhance the Company's ability to operate profitably.
+These objectives include both quantitative factors related to the Company's short-term financial objectives and qualitative factors such as (a) demonstrated leadership ability, (b) management development, (c) compliance with Company policies and (d) anticipation of and response to changing market and economic conditions, to enhance the Company's ability to operate profitably.
 Annual compensation for the Company's executives generally consists of three elements:

-salary--levels are generally set by reviewing compensation for competitive positions in the market and considers the executive's level of responsibility, qualifications and experience, as well as the Company's financial performance and the individual's performance;
+salary--levels are generally set by reviewing compensation for competitive positions in the market and consider the executive's level of responsibility, qualifications and experience, as well as the Company's financial performance and the individual's performance;

-bonus--generally based on executive's achievements as compared to the executive's assigned objectives and the Company's performance goals for the year; and stock option grants--to provide long-term incentives to promote the identity of long-term interests between the Company's employees and its stockholders and to assist in the retention of executives.
+bonus--amounts are generally based on achievement of the Company's performance goals for the year; and stock option grants--options provide long-term incentives to promote and identify long-term interests between the Company's employees and its stockholders and to assist in the retention of executives.

-In addition, executives are also eligible receive various benefits, including medical, disability and life insurance plans, and may participat in the Company's purchase plan and 401(k) qualified savings plan.
+In addition, executives are also eligible to receive various benefits, including medical, disability and life insurance plans, and may participate in the Company's stock purchase plan and 401(k) qualified savings plan.
 All of these benefits are generally available to all employees of the Company.